raspberrypilearning/flip-treat-webcards/en/quiz1/question_1.md

 legend: Question 1 of 3
 ---

-In this project, you made cards that flip over.
+In this project, you made a card that flip over.
 The `flipme` class rotates an HTML element when the page is loaded.

 --- code ---
 ---